-Warsaw, Poland – It has long been a known fact that Poland is among the U.S.’s closest ally in the EU – especially once (if) the U.K. exits the bloc.
+Warsaw, Poland – It has long been a known fact that Poland is among the closest and most pro-US allies of Washington in the EU – especially once (if) the UK exits the bloc.

 A recent study by the European Council on Foreign Relations (ECFR) once again confirms this observation while providing an in-depth understanding of how the Polish population perceives current world powers.